ztlxltl/FamilyTreeView/README.md

 - height of info box should adjust to content
 - add buttons to title bar (e.g. zoom in/out/reset, etc.)
 - right-to-left direction (similar to pedigree view) as an alternative to top-to-bottom
-- better info for marriage (and likely other events) in timeline
 - overlapping lines from families to children appear thicker when zoomed out
 - badge priority / not too many badges
 - shadow on hover of person and family boxes